 Soon, he pioneered the first low viscosity nitrocellulose in England, which reduced the time to paint a car from days to hours, with a harder, glossier and more resistant finish.
 Such fast growth led to the business being made a private limited company in 1923, as Scott Bader & Co Ltd.

-In 1951, Scott Bader became the first employee-owned UK company as Ernest and the Bader family gifted their shares to the workforce through the formation of the Scott Bader Commonwealth, a charitable trust that holds the shares of the company.
+In 1951, Scott Bader became one of the first employee-owned UK companies as Ernest and the Bader family gifted their shares to the workforce through the formation of the Scott Bader Commonwealth, a charitable trust that holds the shares of the company.

 Ever since, through robust strategic management and chemical manufacturing excellence, Scott Bader has innovated the global chemical industry and now operates in every continent, across 18 offices and 7 manufacturing sites.

 Scott Bader starts trading and becomes the sole agent for a Swiss manufacturer of Celluloid.

 Ernest Bader becomes the English agent to a German firm who make the first low viscosity nitrocellulose.
 This reduced the time taken to paint a car from days to hours and created a harder, glossier and more resistant finish.

 Scott Bader & Co introduces ‘Albertols’, the first oil soluble synthetic resin developed in Germany and a game changer for the English paint industry.

 Move to larger office in Broad Street Place, London.

 Increased sales of penny windmills, manufactured using Celluloid, meant another expansion to 109 Kingsway, which would remain ‘home’ for the next 30 years.

 Scott Bader moves into manufacturing from its Kingsway office in the East End of London.